SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco D9036.md

 ### Alarms

-This page contains an **Alarm Overview** table, which shows all alarms present on the device.Available columns are:
+This page contains an **Alarm Overview** table, which shows all alarms present on the device.
+Available columns are:

 - Type
 - Name